 You should use the mixture soon after combining the ingredients, as it won't work if you save it.
 But before applying to your face, put it on a small patch of skin and test for irritation.
 If it burns or causes any type of skin reaction, then you may need to reduce the amount you use or try another hair removal method.
 Lastly, the product should only bleach the body or facial hair, not the skin itself.
 Bleached skin will fade in 24 to 72 hours, but it shouldn't be a regular byproduct of disguising facial hair [source: Ermter].
 Bleaching body or facial hair will need to be done every four weeks to remain effective.

-If bleaching body and facial hair isn't for you, check out the many articles on other hair removal methods on the next page.
+If bleaching body and facial hair isn't for you, check out the many articles on other hair removal methods below.

 - Baran, Robert and Howard I. Maibach.
 "Textbook of Cosmetic Dermatology."
 Taylor & Francis.
 1998.
 (Sept.
 15, 2009)http://books.google.com/books?id=yIVfq5Lpl2EC&printsec=frontcover&source=gbs_navlinks_s#v=onepage&q=&f=false

 - Brody, Jane E. "Personal Health."
 New York Times.
 April 25, 1984.
 (Sept.
 15, 2009)http://www.nytimes.com/1984/04/25/garden/personal-health-144062.html

 - Dickerson, Karle.
 "On the Spot: Real Girls on Periods, Growing Up and Finding Your Groove."
 Adams Media.
 2005.
 (Sept.
 15, 2009)http://books.google.com/books?id=FyAjPmeNjaYC&printsec=frontcover&source=gbs_navlinks_s#v=onepage&q=&f=false

 - Ermter, Adriana.
 "Shock Treatments."
 Flare.
 December 2006.